 I remember being on my Fine Arts Degree in 1998 and the lecturers organised a coach to take our year to the Tate in London.
 It was strange for me back then as I was coming from poverty, so while all the students around me were going out for meals and doing a lot of socialising.
 I was working in the evening as a cleaner and aiming to not get into too much debt.
-When I heard there was a free space on the couch, I decided to go and meet my friend at the other end.
+When I heard a free space on the couch, I decided to go and meet my friend at the other end.

 ‘My Bed’ was created in 1998 and was shortlisted for the Turner Prize.
 It consisted of her bed with bedroom objects in a messy state and gained much media attention.
 Although it did not win the prize, its notoriety has persisted.
 It was sold at auction by Christie’s in July 2014 for £2,546,500.

 It’s such an intimate gesture to put into an art gallery.
 I think the fact she chooses subjects in her art that everyone can relate too.
-Shows Tracy isn’t self-indulgent and absorbed with herself.
+It Shows Tracy isn’t self-indulgent and absorbed with herself.
 I think, as an artist, this is healthy.

 I had similar thoughts once when I was creating politically-themed art.
 I realised if you get too absorbed into a subject, especially if it’s positively charged and can cause your emotions to get angry.

 You can become self-consumed, self-obsessed and pretentious.
-I think as an artist when you are dealing with a particular heavy subject in your projects.
+I think as an artist, when you are dealing with a particular heavy subject in your projects.
 The best way of dealing with them is with a sense of humour and a little bit of trickery and mischief.

 Anyway, that conversation went off on a tangent.
-I hope you enjoyed my rambles and please join my newsletter for more up to date posts and products I have for sale.
+I hope you enjoyed my rambles, and please join my newsletter for more up to date posts and products I have for sale.